 Did you know that some dogs are terrified by feathers?

 Every dog is unique; some are excited when they come across a feather, while others may get scared.

-So, if your dog is obsessed with feathers, this shouldn’t come as a surprise.
+So, if your dog is obsessed with feathers, this shouldn’t surprise you.

 The only question that should linger on your mind is why it is obsessed with feathers.

-Dogs may be excited with feathers because of various reasons.
+Dogs may be excited by feathers because of various reasons.

-That’s why pet owners are always advised to keep away their precious items around dogs as they may chew them when bored or lonely.
+Pet owners are always advised to keep their precious items away from dogs as they may chew them when bored or lonely.

 So, if your dog comes across a feather, there is a high chance it will start to play with it.

 After all, the feather is not harmful to the dog even if it chews it.